 It makes a perfect goal for a trip with friends and family and makes feel rejuvenated.
-To enjoy the best view and witness it in all its glory, Wyndham fall must be visited during monsoon when the water is flowing in all its might.
+To enjoy the best view and witness it in all its glory, Wyndham fall must be visited during the monsoon when the water is flowing in all its might.
 But it is a little bit dangerous, so moving inside the water should be avoided.

 The noise of the falling water gives a soothing peace and joy.
-The flora and fauna around the Wyndham fall are like an additional advantage for people who love nature.
+The flora and fauna around the Wyndham fall are an additional advantage for people who love nature.

 Local shops are available near the Wyndham fall and various tea stalls are also available.
-There is a parking area outside the main entrance which is looking after and maintained by the forest department.
+There is a parking area outside the main entrance which is looked after and maintained by the forest department.
 Inside the fall’s main gate, there is a park for the kids known as Wyndham park being made in the year 1976, 15th August and inaugurated by R S Shukla (IAS) forest secretary.
-There is a giant slider created in the form of a beautiful elephant is the main attraction for children.
+There is a giant slider created in the form of a beautiful elephant that is the main attraction for children.
 A variety of swings and sliders are also present inside the park.

 Besides the fall, a bungalow named Wyndham bungalow, now the guest house built in 1914.
-The foundation stone by laid by Mr. H.R.
+The foundation stone by laid by Mr H.R.
 Hopkins J.C.S. commissioner Benaras in the month of February.
 You can stay in the guest house but pre-booking should be done.
-This bungalow was erected by public subscription as a district sanitorious to form a memorial of the long connection with the district of Mr. Percy Wyndham I.E.I.C.S. around the bungalow and park, a huge amount of plants and trees are present which planted and look after by the forest department itself.
+This bungalow was erected by public subscription as a district sanitorious to form a memorial of the long connection with the district of Mr Percy Wyndham I.E.I.C.S. around the bungalow and park, a huge amount of plants and trees are present which planted and look after by the forest department itself.
 The guards are also present there for safety.